sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

 Partial Observability
 ---------------------

-By default, all robots have full knowledge of all the objects in the world.
+By default, all robots have full knowledge of all the entities in the world.

 A common use case for design robot behaviors is that a robot instead starts with limited or no knowledge of objects.
 In these cases, the robot must explicitly go to a location and use an object detector to find new objects to add to their world model.

-You can model this in PyRoboSim by instantiating robot objects with the ``partial_observability`` option set to ``True``.
+You can model this in PyRoboSim by instantiating robot objects with the ``partial_obs_objects`` option set to ``True``.
 Then, you can use the **Detect** action to find objects at the robot's current location.

 To test this, you can run the following example.